Patch

 pa = dc.get_example_patch()

-# update existing attribute 'network' and create new attr 'new_attr'
+# Update existing attribute 'network' and create new attr 'new_attr'

 import dascore as dc